 The award, which recognizes North Carolina organizations whose innovative partnership supports the advancement of science, technology and mathematics education, will be given in recognition of the NSF grant-funded project that began in 2016 through the NC State College of Education’s Friday Institute for Educational Innovation.

-“This is a wonderful honor for our whole team and this kind of work could not have happened without a lot of effort by our graduate students, undergraduate students, colleagues and Friday Institute staff,” said Gail Jones, Ph.D., Friday Institute faculty fellow, Alumni Distinguished Graduate Professor and principal investigator on the project.
+“This is a wonderful honor for our whole team and this kind of work could not have happened without a lot of effort by our graduate students, undergraduate students, colleagues and Friday Institute staff,” said Gail Jones, Ph.D., Alumni Distinguished Graduate Professor and principal investigator on the project.
 “We believe in the importance of this work and have loved seeing the excitement in the eyes of the children we are serving.”